Workday, Inc.: Product

 In February 2014, Workday acquired the startup Identified and its artificial intelligence Syman to create its Insight Apps line of products.
 The first products running SYMAN were announced at Workday Rising 2014.
 In July 2017, Workday CEO Aneel Bhusri announced that the company had decided to open up its platform to developers, partners, and third-party software.
 As a result, Workday will enter the Platform as a Service (PaaS) market.
 Bhusri said the move will allow customers to build custom extensions and applications to work with Workday.
 In January 2018, Workday announced that it acquired SkipFlag, makers of an AI knowledge base that builds itself from a company's internal communications.
 Workday has released 39 updates to its product line as of September 2022, the most recent being "2022 R2".
 It releases a major update every 6 months, in September and March.

-Workday operates data centers located in Ashburn, Virginia; Lithia Springs, Georgia; Portland, Oregon; Dublin, Ireland; Amsterdam, Netherlands; and also uses Amazon Web Services for its primary computing infrastructure platforms to accelerate its worldwide expansion.
+Workday operates data centers located in Ashburn, Virginia, US; Lithia Springs, Georgia, US; Portland, Oregon, US; Dublin, Ireland; Amsterdam, Netherlands; and also uses Amazon Web Services for its primary computing infrastructure platforms to accelerate its worldwide expansion.